appsmithorg/appsmith-docs/website/docs/reference/widgets/form.md

 }
 ```

+Note that all widgets on the page, including those in forms, must still have unique names.

 ## Special button behavior

 Button widgets have two properties that are useful when they're located within forms: [**Disabled Invalid Forms**](#prevent-invalid-submissions) and [**Reset Form on Success**](#clear-form-fields).